EugenioDV/SlateSweeper/README.md

 ## AI usage

-### AI is fantastic when it works, frustrating when it doesn't, dangerous when it pretends.
+### _AI is fantastic when it works, frustrating when it fails, dangerous when it pretends._

 I used AI mostly in three ways: